User Interface Design: Step 2 in the App Development Process. Our Approach to the UX/UI Projects

 Key takeaways

-• The success of a product relies on a combination of excellent user experience (UX) and user interface (UI) design.
+- The success of a product relies significantly on an excellent user experience (UX) that includes a thoughtfully designed user interface (UI).

-• To prepare effective UX/UI designs, it takes resources and data from clients.
+- To prepare effective UX/UI designs, it takes resources and info from clients.
 This includes key performance indicators (KPI), information about the target users’ demographics, motivations, habits, etc., as well as initial concepts and assumptions provided by the client.

 User Experience and User Interface design – what are they?